An Artist’s Canvas

 Time could be looking back, as in longing for a person, a place or state of mind, and trying to create something of remembrance to feel that joy again, rest briefly in a state of peace, or even to process grief and anguish.
 Being in the present while painting often is very healing as it shuts out the immense amount of sensory inputs, external data, and slows the ions of thought bouncing around my mind.
 Once in a while if I’m lucky and trust my intuition a foreshadowing painting will emerge ever so nonchalantly until one day in the future I look back and it all makes sense.

-2024 Solo Exhibition, International Art Museum of America, San Francisco, CA
+2024 Solo Exhibition, ‘An Artist’s Canvas’, International Art Museum of America, San Francisco, CA

 World Art Day